HUDWAY

-HUDWAY is a California-based company that provides head-up displays.
+HUDWAY is a California-based technology company that produces automotive head-up display (HUD) devices and software.
 The company was founded in 2013 by cousins Ivan Klabukov and Alex Ostanin.

 Products

 HUDWAY Drive

 HUDWAY Drive is a head-up display driving device that mounts onto a vehicle dash to bring needed information into driver’s line of sight.
-It allows users to stay focused, concentrated and connected to the world around them, creating a safer driving experience.
+It is designed to prevent the user from holding the phone while driving.

 The device uses BLE to connect to a smartphone and an OBD-II scanner, then it can display the following information: